Certifying Some Distributional Robustness with Principled Adversarial Training: Introduction

-\ifarxiv \paragraph{Distributionally robust optimization} \else \textbf{Distributionally robust optimization} \fi To situate the current work, we review some of the substantial body of work on robustness and learning.
-The choice of $\mc{P}$ in the robust objective~\eqref{eqn:OG-problem} affects both the richness of the uncertainty set we wish to consider as well as the tractability of the resulting optimization problem.
-Previous approaches to distributional robustness have considered finite-dimensional parametrizations for $\mc{P}$, such as constraint sets for moments, support, or directional deviations~\citep{ASchen2007robust, DelageYe10, ASgoh2010distributionally}, as well as non-parametric distances for probability measures such as $f$-divergences~\citep{Ben-TalHeWaMeRe13, BertsimasGuKa13, LamZh15, MiyatoMaKoNaIs15, DuchiGlNa16, NamkoongDu16}, and Wasserstein distances~\citep{EsfahaniKu15, Shafieezadeh-AbadehEsKu15,ASblanchet2016robust}.
+\paragraph{Distributionally robust optimization} To situate the current work, we review some of the substantial body of work on robustness and learning.
+The choice of $\mathcal{P}$ in the robust objective~\eqref{eqn:OG-problem} affects both the richness of the uncertainty set we wish to consider as well as the tractability of the resulting optimization problem.
+Previous approaches to distributional robustness have considered finite-dimensional parametrizations for $\mathcal{P}$, such as constraint sets for moments, support, or directional deviations~\citep{ASchen2007robust, DelageYe10, ASgoh2010distributionally}, as well as non-parametric distances for probability measures such as $f$-divergences~\citep{Ben-TalHeWaMeRe13, BertsimasGuKa13, LamZh15, MiyatoMaKoNaIs15, DuchiGlNa16, NamkoongDu16}, and Wasserstein distances~\citep{EsfahaniKu15, Shafieezadeh-AbadehEsKu15,ASblanchet2016robust, GaoKl16, BlanchetKaZhMu17, GaoChKl17, KuhnEsNgSh19}.
 In constrast to $f$-divergences (e.g.\ $\chi^2$- or Kullback-Leibler divergences) which are effective when the support of the distribution $P_0$ is fixed, a Wasserstein ball around $P_0$ includes distributions $Q$ with different support and allows (in a sense) robustness to unseen data.

-Many authors have studied tractable classes of uncertainty sets $\mc{P}$ and losses $\loss$.
-For example, \citet{Ben-TalHeWaMeRe13} and \citet{NamkoongDu17} use convex optimization approaches for $f$-divergence balls.
-For worst-case regions $\mc{P}$ formed by Wasserstein balls, \citet{EsfahaniKu15}, \citet{Shafieezadeh-AbadehEsKu15}, and \citet{ASblanchet2016robust} show how to convert the saddle-point problem~\eqref{eqn:OG-problem} to a regularized ERM problem, but this is possible only for a limited class of convex losses $\loss$ and costs $c$.
-In this work, we treat a much larger class of losses and costs and provide direct solution methods for a Lagrangian relaxation of the saddle-point problem~\eqref{eqn:OG-problem}.
-One natural application area is in domain adaptation~\citep{LeeRa17}; concurrently with this work, \citeauthor{LeeRa17} provide guarantees similar to ours for the empirical minimizer of the robust saddle-point problem~\eqref{eqn:OG-problem} and give specialized bounds for domain adaptation problems.
-In contrast, our approach is to use the distributionally robust approach to both defend against imperceptible adversarial perturbations and develop efficient optimization procedures.
+Many authors have studied tractable classes of uncertainty sets $\mathcal{P}$ and losses $\loss$.
+For example, \citet{Ben-TalHeWaMeRe13}, \citet{Lam18} and \citet{NamkoongDu17} use convex optimization approaches for $f$-divergence balls.
+For worst-case regions $\mathcal{P}$ formed by Wasserstein balls, \citet{EsfahaniKu15, Shafieezadeh-AbadehEsKu15, ASblanchet2016robust, KuhnEsNgSh19} propose tractable approaches for solving the saddle-point problem~\eqref{eqn:OG-problem}, such as converting it into a regularized ERM problem; but this is possible only for a limited class of convex losses $\loss$ and costs $c$.
+As we are interested in machine learning applications, we treat a larger class of losses and costs and provide direct solution methods for a Lagrangian relaxation of the saddle-point problem~\eqref{eqn:OG-problem}.